 Privacy Canada is community-supported.
 We may earn a commission when make a purchase through one of our links.
 Learn more.

-How To Test if Your VPN is Actually Working as Intended
+How To Test If Your VPN is Working

 VPNs (virtual private networks) are useful for many things.
 Not only are they one of the best cybersecurity tools, but they are also great for accessing international streaming services, booking cheap flight tickets and much more.